GBN EcoChoices Program in a Box

 Waste Reduction - Learn about the enormous impact that plastics have on the environment, how landfills are at capacity as well as the importance of recycling and reusing materials.
 Some activities include: How Much Waste Do You Produce Game, Edible Landfill Model, Planning and E-Waste Campaign Service Project, Paper Bag Piñatas and Compost in a Bag.

-To reserve, click here to download the request form.
+To reserve, click here to be directed to the reservation page.

 Sample Activity: Compost in a Bag